September 28, 2014, Israel

 We have Olympic champions and coaches, military war heroes and undercover police officers.
 We have it all.

-Each one of these highly training professionals comes with a skill set and a method of operation.
+Each one of these highly trained professionals comes with a skill set and a method of operation.
 While they are eager to learn the Krav Maga defenses they already have many combative tools in their tool box.
 These are tools that they are comfortable with and will use instinctively, thus I want them to incorporate these tools into their personal Krav Maga.
 They do not have to delete their previous training and start from zero.
 That would be a total waste of all their previous years of training.

 I provide the initial defense, the Krav Maga part, and create a situation where you have options.
 If you are a trained judo man you might instinctively go into a judo throw.
 On the other hand if you are a karate man that very same throw may prove to be extremely tricky and difficult to pull off, you may have a different ending.
 Thus I leave that to you.